rundeck/rundeck/docs/en/api/rundeck-api.md

 `[user]` is the username of the user who started the execution.

 `[unixtime]` is the millisecond unix timestamp, and `[datetime]` is a W3C dateTime string in the format "yyyy-MM-ddTHH:mm:ssZ".

+If known, the average duration of the associated Job will be indicated (in milliseconds) as `averageDuration`.
+(Since API v5)

 ### Getting Execution Info